 We took you to the sealife centre the other weekend; I thought you would be in your element as you adore going to the pet shop to see the fish, you would stand there staring at them for hours if I let you.
-But you were overwhelmed, you wasn’t sure of the characters, and you didn’t want to look at any of the fish, but the one thing you did like were the lights on the floor.
+But you were overwhelmed, you weren’t sure of the characters, and you didn’t want to look at any of the fish, but the one thing you did like were the lights on the floor.
 We went to pizza hut afterwards where you didn’t want pizza but stood up eating cucumber and tacos; you didn’t want to sit down.

 We can get you sitting down at home as long as we out the right food in front of you, you are all over the place with your food where some days you will eat something but then some days won’t.
 I like to think this is typical toddler behaviour nothing else.
 You do love eating your fruit, and of course, you have mummy’s sweet tooth when it comes to cakes and puddings.

 Oh, darling, you are so special to us.
-You are our baby boy, and you have such an amazing personality despite what is going on.
+You are our baby boy, and you have such a fantastic personality despite what is going on.
 You laugh as I feed your sister her food, you love going on your daddy’s back, you adore being carried in our baby carrier, and the park is the most amazing place in the world to you with the slide being your favourite.
 You like to sit with your books, and our house is starting to resemble a library because of you and your big brother’s love of them.
 Every time I eat pasta you insist on being the one to feed it to me by using my fork to pick it up and put it in my mouth.
 Your favourite TV programmes are The Lingo Show & Numtums but of course, you love Peppa Pig, this is such a typical toddler thing, and it makes me smile.
 You are obsessed with the iPad, and we allow you time on this, we particularly find this our go to in times of needs like when out and about.
 Your favourite apps are the LEGO ones.
 You like to build up your number cups but then knock them down straight afterwards, annoying for your big brother as you knock his down and we try to hide our giggles.
-You have recently discovered mud, and we have a mud patch in our garden at the moment, and we cant clear it just yet as we see how much delight you get from putting on your wellies and taking your garden tools out to play in it.
+You have recently discovered mud, and we have a mud patch in our garden at the moment, and we can’t clear it just yet as we see how much delight you get from putting on your wellies and taking your garden tools out to play in it.
 These are things which make